lbaile21/LastAliveTerminal/README.md

 - The hardware, OS, and runtime version used.
 - The input size or workload shape, ideally representative of real usage.
 - Wall-clock time and, where relevant, allocation counts or peak memory.
-- Multiple runs (at least 5) with a measure of variance, not just a single best-case number.
+- Multiple runs (at least 5) with a measure of variance (e.g. standard deviation or min/median/max), not just a single best-case number.

 Microbenchmarks are useful for isolating a change, but confirm the win shows up in an end-to-end scenario before claiming a speedup.